logux/docs/1-architecture/2-practice.md

 If the user changed their name in the form, the client does not need to show loader on the Save button.
 The client creates action and applies this action to the state **immediately**.

-In the background, the client will send this new action to the server by Web Socket.
+In the background, the client will send this new action to the server by WebSocket.
 While the client is waiting for the answer from the server, it is showing small *“changes were not saved yet”* warning.

 When the server receives new action it does three things: